OMNI-SLO-Monitoring/database-service/README.md

 ```

-Go to localhost:3000/response-modification to customize the settings: Response type, response time and cpu utilization value.
+Go to localhost:3000/response-modification to customize the settings: Response type, response time, semantic correctness of response and cpu utilization value.

 With localhost:3000, one gets the status of the database service.
 This is again adjustable by toggling the Request Type Success checkbox and the response time of the response on localhost:3000/response-modification.

 With localhost:3000/cpu, one gets the cpu utilization value of the database service.

+# Request types

+There are different request types at different endpoints.
+The endpoint is specified after localhost:3000/request-handler/[endpoint].
+The semantic response type (correct/incorrect) can be adjusted in localhost:3000/response-modification.
+A semantically incorrect response will
+contain a simple string.

+Endpoints:
+- /balance: correct type: number - incorrect type: string
+- /customer-data: correct type: JSON - incorrect type: string

 ```